-As aptly recorded by the forthcoming history of MISF, Scholars without Walls: A History of the Minnesota Independent Scholars Forum (Brusic, 2018), the societal milieu from which MISF emerged was characterized by the unforeseen combination of two factors in the 1970s: a plethora of Ph.Ds and a shortage of academic jobs for them.
+As aptly recorded by the new history of MISF, Scholars without Walls: A History of the Minnesota Independent Scholars Forum (Brusic, 2018), the societal milieu from which MISF emerged was characterized by the unforeseen combination of two factors in the 1970s: a plethora of Ph.Ds and a shortage of academic jobs for them.
 Something had to be done to give academically trained, but unemployed, scholars both an outlet for their intellectual energy and a platform from which they could contribute their learning to society.
 Thus, organizations like MISF were founded throughout the country.

 Accordingly, a group of 65 people met in 1982 at the Minneapolis Public Library to found an organization that would serve the needs of disenfranchised scholars.
 Concurrently, the new organization received a 5-year, $60,000 grant from the Northwest Area Foundation (NWAF), and a year later applied for legal status as a 501(c)(3), non-profit corporation.

 By 1984, there were a total of 81 enrolled members.
 MISF members had been granted access to University of Minnesota libraries, six MISF Study Groups were active in as many diverse areas of study, and the new organization began to give an annual award of $3,000 to a selected “Scholar of the Year.”

 In 1989, MISF began publishing a quarterly newsletter/journal, entitled The Forum, consisting of both organizational news and an eclectic array of scholarly articles.
 From its beginning, the organization took an interdisciplinary approach to scholarship and learning, as is also indicated by its long-standing Science and Humanities Study Group.